zacktrob/SQL/README.md

+#Zack Trobaugh SQL Portfolio

 --Welcome to my SQL porfolio!
 This code repository contains examples of SQL that I've written.
-Feel free to take a look and don't hesitate to reach out if you have any question!
+Feel free to take a look and don't hesitate to reach out if you have any questions!